sdc-china/IDA-doc/_posts/2018-03-19-test-test-smart-comparison.md

   3. Click **Smart Comparison** Button.
 You can see that all comparable case steps are listed on the left.
 Choose one and click, you could see its screenshot on the right.

   4. Click ![][toggle] in front of the case step to enable image comparison.
 The whole image will be compared by default.
 If comparing the whole image is not what you need, you can specify the area to compare by moving the mouse over the screenshot, then clicking, dragging to select the area you need to compare.
-Release the mouse, you can see the selected part is shown:
+Release the mouse, you can see the selected part is shown. **It is recommended to select specific area in the image to compare, as whole image comparison will report MISMATCH when sreenshots differ in any pixel, for example scrollbar positions.**

       ![][cropped_image]

-  5. If you want to unselect area, just click any area not being selectd.
+  5. If you want to unselect area, just click any area not being selected.
 The confirm form will be shown soon, and click **OK**.
 It will switch back to the whole image comparison.

   6. Click **<<** button and you can go back to test case edit page.